-When I was approached by Wendy Guo from the Luxury Home & Design Show to design a tea pavilion for wood-fired pottery master Chengtai Tian, I agreed on the condition that I could meet the master in person and see his studio.
-She flew me to Taiwan without further ado, just one week before Christmas.
-The following article records my first (and lasting) impression of Master Tian over lunch prior to visiting his studio.
+When I was approached by the Luxury Home & Design Show to design a tea pavilion for wood-fired pottery master Chengtai Tian, I agreed on the condition that I could meet the master in person and see his studio.
+They flew me to Taiwan without further ado, just one week before Christmas.
+The following article records my first - and lasting - impression of Master Tian over lunch prior to visiting his studio.

 To appreciate the art is to know the artist, the individual, behind it.
 It is a human-to-human relationship.

 My fellowship with Master Chengtai Tian was kindled amid the December rains in the mountains of Miaoli, Taiwan.
 The first time we met, it was at a village hall.
 Master Tian was sitting next to me at the round table as lunch was served.
 To his left was his wife.
 Around the table were also Wendy Guo and Lauren Morency DePhillips, organizers of the Luxury Home & Design Show 2018.
 I was invited to join the trip because they asked me to design the tea pavilion for Master Tian in the upcoming event.